Giroux, Hayes help Flyers to win over first-place Penguins

 Alex Lyon made 35 saves for his first victory in his fourth start.

 The Flyers were thought to be a Stanley Cup contender at the season’s outset, and that didn’t change after starting the season with a convincing two-game home sweep of the Penguins.
-But Philadelphia (23-22-7, 53 points) has been in a free fall since the end of February, were eliminated from the playoffs last Thursday and are just trying to stay about .500 with four games remaining.
+But Philadelphia (23-22-7, 53 points) has been in a free fall since the end of February, was eliminated from the playoffs last Thursday and are just trying to stay about .500 with four games remaining.

 The Flyers probably wish they had more games against the Penguins, though.
 Philadelphia improved to 5-2 against Pittsburgh with one of its best performances of the season.